eqsdxr/telegram-bot-example/README.md

 # telegram-bot-example
-An example of a telegram bot bulit with python-telegram-bot, FastAPI, PostgreSQL and Docker.
+An example of a telegram bot bulit with python-telegram-bot, MongoDB and Docker.